 Thank you for supporting us, in proudly supporting beyondblue.

-Dancing With The Black Dog
+Founder, Dancing With The Black Dog

 To view our shorter seasonal message from Liam Hemsworth, Ray Meagher, Jimmy Barnes, Hermione Norris and Michael Caton, please watch the following 37-second video.
 This is a Christmas video, but the important message within applies all year round: